 Working under pressure, which shows an ability to keep working even when under tremendous stress.

 Adaptability, which is indicative of an ability to adjust yourself to unexpected situations and keep working productively.

 It is necessary from time to time update your free resumes according to new developments in your career, and any functional resume template needs to be adjustable.
 Updating your resume can consist of:

-- Clear out any information that is out of date, such as obsolete skills and knowledge.
+Clear out any information that is out of dates, such as obsolete skills and knowledge.

-- Update the format of your resume so as to make it more fresh.
+Update the format of your resume so as to make it fresher.

 There are also some miscellaneous guidelines that can guide you when using resume templates.
 These tips might give you some new insights into using different templates like business resume templates so that you can use the templates to present yourself in a more favorable light.